RolandStuder/chess/README.md

 thinking to maybe have a `MoveValidator`, because neither the board nor the piece felt like the right place to put the responsibility of knowing all those rules.

-As basically everything happens on the board, it felt like this is where I needed to start.

 ### A note on testing